- Legal Issues

-- Soffit vents — Keep vents in good repair since they are often used as an entry point for insects, bats and birds.
+- Soffit vents—Keep soffit vents in good repair since they often are an entry point for insects, bats, and birds.

-- Gabled end of the house/barn — Block animals by using hardware cloth or screens that still maintain airflow to the attic and buildings.
-Gables are often the entry point for flying squirrels, gray squirrels, bats and birds like pigeons, wrens, house sparrows, European starlings and swallows.
+- Gabled ends of houses/barns—Block animals by using hardware cloth or screens that still maintain airflow to the attic and buildings.
+Gables often are the entry point for flying squirrels, gray squirrels, bats, and birds like pigeons, wrens, house sparrows, European starlings, and swallows.

-- Windows and doors — These are entry points for snakes, bugs, mice and some large animals like raccoons and opossums if the doors on garages or sheds are not closed or properly sealed.
-Close doors and windows, repair screens and maintain a proper weather seal.
+- Windows and doors—These are entry points for snakes, bugs, mice and some large animals like raccoons, and opossums if the doors on garages or sheds are not closed or properly sealed.
+Close doors and windows, repair screens, and maintain proper weather seals.

-- Dryer vent — Vents are a common entry point for snakes and mice.
-Cover the vent with screen large enough to vent hot dryer air but exclude animals.
-Clean the screen regularly to prevent lint accumulation.
-Seal around the vent with expanding foam or weather seal.
+- Dryer vents—Vents are a common entry point for snakes and mice.
+Cover vents with a screen mesh large enough to vent hot dryer air but exclude animals.
+Clean screens regularly to prevent lint accumulation.
+Seal around vents with expanding foam or weather seal.

 Removal simply moves the offending animal to someone else’s property only treats the symptom, not the problem.
 Generally, it is illegal to release animals onto someone else’s property, and they likely don’t want the animal in the first place.
 Furthermore, some research has shown that translocated animals rarely survive the stress of being inserted into a strange habitat because they wander about looking for a territory or are killed by vehicles or resident animals.
 It is often better to solve the problem using a humane but lethal trap.

 If live trapping is a solution, then there are several safe and effective trap designs.
-Traps such as Hav-a-Hart® or Tomahawk® are live capture traps.
+Live traps include Hav-a-Hart® or Tomahawk® traps.
 Glue boards allow mice and snakes to be released unharmed.
 Simply pour vegetable oil on the trap to dissolve the glue and release the animal.
-Traps and glue boards can be purchased online, at home improvement stores, farm and garden suppliers, sporting goods stores or from forestry supply companies.
-Your county agent or wildlife Extension specialist will often lead you to appropriate suppliers or they may have traps you can borrow.
+Traps and glue boards can be purchased online, at home improvement stores, farm and garden suppliers, sporting goods stores, or from forestry supply companies.
+Your county agent or wildlife Extension specialist often will lead you to appropriate suppliers or they may have traps you can borrow.

-Many repellents work in some situations and not others, or work for a time and then loose their effectiveness.
-Success seems to depend on timing, animal density, hunger and the animal’s prior conditioning.
+Many repellents work in some situations and not others, or work for a time and then lose their effectiveness.
+Success seems to depend on timing, animal density, hunger, and the animal’s prior conditioning.
 It is better to prevent an animal from browsing your plants than to stop them once they have learned to enjoy the taste.